Murihiku Regeneration

 Report context and disclaimer

 It was announced on 14 January 2021 that the Tiwai Smelter will close in 2024[1].
-The smelter is sited on one of Aotearoa’s most important archaeological sites in terms of understanding early Māori culture.
+The smelter is located on one of Aotearoa’s most important archaeological sites in terms of understanding early Māori culture.
 This report is a draft collation of documented evidence of the cultural and archaeological importance of Tiwai Point.
 It is intended to be a ‘living’ document that will be updated as more documentation and evidence becomes available to the authors.

 Download the report